Huawei-CPLLab/PyDSL/README.md

 If your `python3` executable is located in another location (or if you are using conda), just change the `Python3_EXECUTABLE` flag to point to the correct location.

-NOTE: This sets the PYTHONPATH for your current terminal session.
-Closing and repopening the terminal will require you to rerun the export PYTHONPATH command again.
+NOTE: This sets the `PYTHONPATH` for your current terminal session.
+Closing and reopening the terminal will require you to rerun the `export PYTHONPATH` command again.

 ### 3. Running an Example